 What are the symptoms and should I be tested?

-According to the CDC, the confirmed symptoms include fever, cough and shortness of breath with severity ranging from people being mildly sick to severely ill (with reported complications including pneumonia in both lungs).
-Based on the incubation of MERS viruses, the CDC writes that they believe symptoms can appear between two and 14 days after exposure.
+According to the CDC, the confirmed symptoms include fever, cough and shortness of breath with severity ranging from people being mildly sick to severely ill (with reported complications including a viral pneumonia in both lungs).
+Based on the incubation of MERS viruses, the CDC writes that they believe symptoms can appear between two and 14 days after exposure and the risk is seemingly greater for individuals with previous medical conditions (autoimmune disease, heart disease, COPD, etc.) and milder for children.

 Is it spreading in the United States?